atomicwhale/guides/obol_mev-boost_checklist.md

+# Checklist for setting up mev-boost on an Obol node
 ## 1. Check `​.env` file that BUILDER_API has been enabled
  ​`BUILDER_API_ENABLED=true`
 ## 2. Check BN is configured to use external builder